jseconners/clscrape/README.rst

     > ]

 Where did those numbers come from?
 They're the ids for the page and section, respectively.
-Use `craigdata list <pages|sections>` to list available pages and sections and pipe to a filter or pager to find the ids you need before pulling data
+Use the list command to see available pages and sections and pipe to a filter or pager to find the ids you need before pulling data
 ::